Towards Trustworthy Automated Program Verifiers: Formally Validating Translations into an Intermediate Verification Language (extended version): Putting The Methodology to Work

 \figref{fig:proof_workflow} shows how we generate the proof of the desired theorem in two steps.
 First, for each Viper method $m$ and its translated Boogie procedure $p(m)$, we generate a proof for $\relMethodProc{F}{M}{G}{m}{p(m)}$, explained next.
 Second, we obtain the desired theorem directly from these per-method relational proofs, since the correctness of all Boogie procedures implies that all Viper method specifications are well-formed using (C1), which implies that each Viper method is correct using (C2).

 Next, we turn the focus to our strategy for proving $\relMethodProc{F}{M}{G}{m}{p(m)}$.
 For the sake of presentation, we focus on the proof of (C2) (correctness of $m$), and omit the proof of (C1) (well-formedness of $m$'s specification).
-Intuitively, to prove that $m$ is correct, we have to show that for any state that satisfies $m$'s precondition, executing $m$'s body in $\stateVpr$ results in a state that satisfies $m$'s postcondition.
-The correctness definition for a Viper method\footnote{We ignore typing related aspects here, but they are included in the formalisation.} (shown at the bottom of~\figref{fig:correctness_defs}) expresses this by requiring that any execution starting in a state with no permissions that inhales the precondition, then executes the body, and finally exhales the postcondition, cannot fail.
+Intuitively, to prove that $m$ is correct, we have to show that for any state that satisfies $m$'s precondition, executing $m$'s body in this state results in a state that satisfies $m$'s postcondition.
+The correctness definition for a Viper method (shown at the bottom of~\figref{fig:correctness_defs}) expresses this by requiring that any execution starting in a state $\stateVpr$ with no permissions that inhales the precondition, then executes the body, and finally exhales the postcondition, cannot fail.
 As planned, we obtain this result via a forward simulation proof between the executed Viper statement and $p(m)$'s procedure body using our presented methodology.
 Formally, we show:

 In the statement above, $\ctxtVpr^0 \eqdef{} \initCtxtVpr{M}{F}{m}$ is the initial Viper context. $\ctxtBpl^0$ is a Boogie context that is defined in terms of our chosen type and function interpretation (see~\secref{subsec:background_theory}). $R_0$ is an instantiation of the state relation shown in~\secref{subsec:state_relation_impl}. $\initProgPoint{p(m)}$ is the initial Boogie program point in $p(m)$.
 The output state relation and output Boogie program point are irrelevant, since we care only about the simulation of failing Viper executions here.
 To complete the proof, we choose an initial Boogie state $\stateBpl$ such that $R_0(\stateVpr, \stateBpl)$.
-As a result, if the Viper execution $E_v$ of statement $s_v^0$ in $\stateVpr$ \emph{fails}, the forward simulation provides us with a failing Boogie execution $E_b$ of $p(m)$.
+As a result, if a Viper execution $E_v$ of statement $s_v^0$ in $\stateVpr$ \emph{fails}, the forward simulation provides us with a failing Boogie execution $E_b$ of $p(m)$.
 Using the correctness of $p(m)$, we conclude that $E_b$ cannot fail, and thus conclude that $E_v$ cannot fail, which concludes the proof of $\relMethodProc{F}{M}{G}{m}{p(m)}$.